sammich/PegaStudioPro/README.md

 No warranty is provided for this component.
 Support is provided via the GitHub issues on this repo.

-1. If it's a blocking issue, remove the component from your app
+1. If it's a blocking issue, remove the component from your app.
+The component is designed to be only additive, and can be removed at any time without consequence.
-2. Check the issues page if it's an existing issue, and vote for it, or create a new issue and share as much as you can
+2. Check the issues page if it's an existing issue, and vote for it, or create a new issue and share as much as you can.

+However, I will be notified of all activity on this repo, so if you report it, it will be noticed.
+Depending on the severity, might even be addressed fairly quickly.

 ## Potential FAQs